boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    mechanism for conveying the information will be discussed in a future version of this document.

-   {{figure-27}} shows the matrix of bandwidth demands for 5G slice X.
+   {{figure-27}} shows the matrix of bandwidth demands for 5G slice "X".
    Within the slice, multiple network function instances might be sending traffic from DCi to DCj.
 However, the SMO sums the associated demands into one value.
 For example, NF1A and NF1B in DC1